LucaCerina/morpheus_data_collector/README.md

 The system is designed to work with Python > 3, Python 2 will not be supported.

+The Reader Client and Server employ the ZeroMQ library, tested on:

+* ZeroMQ 4.2.0
+* PyZMQ 16.0.3

 To install bluepy directly from git:

 > sudo pip install git+https://github.com/IanHarvey/bluepy.git